Is Enola Holmes the Sherlock Holmes spinoff we’ve been waiting for? And was anyone actually waiting?

 Cast and Characters

 Enola Holmes isn’t full of breakout performances but each of the cast members fulfills their roles well.
-Sam Claflin as the obligatory misogynist (you always need one in a period piece!), Louis Partridge as the avant-garde marquess, Burn Gorman as the cruel murderer; there isn’t one that stands out amongst the rest... in a negative way.
+Sam Claflin as the obligatory misogynist (you always need one in a period piece!), Louis Partridge as the avant-garde marquess, and Burn Gorman as the cruel murderer; there isn’t one that stands out amongst the rest... in a negative way.

-In a positive way, Millie Bobby Brown easily carries the film and has on-screen chemistry with each of her co-stars.
+Positively, Millie Bobby Brown easily carries the film and has on-screen chemistry with each of her co-stars.
 Helena Bonham Carter was a perfect choice to play the enigmatic and mysterious motherly figure.

 Although, I would’ve liked to see her have a larger role in the film or at least exist outside of Enola’s memories, especially when a lot of the film revolves around her.
 Cavill plays the brilliant and unbothered Sherlock Holmes adequately.